 We also ingest toxic substances that hitch a ride in food and drinks, such as herbicide and pesticide residue, chemicals from plastic packaging, and others produced during frying or processing.
-Toxins can enter our system through skin, too, often via the very self-care products we apply to it to keep it healthy.
+Toxins can enter our system through the skin, too, often via the very self-care products we apply to it to keep it healthy.

-That’s all sounds like scary stuff, but the good news is, the human body has developed a sophisticated mechanism for dealing with and expelling toxins and all the other junk that doesn’t belong.
+That all sounds like scary stuff, but the good news is, the human body has developed a sophisticated mechanism for dealing with and expelling toxins and all the other junk that doesn’t belong.
 The process has evolved as a means of survival, and it’s essential considering just how much toxins can interfere with the functioning of our cells and systems.

 Here’s why this three-phase detox process is vital to your overall well-being, how it works, and the simple ways you can optimize your natural detox powers every day.

-Why Daily Detoxing is So Important
+Why is Detoxing So Important, Anyway?

 For example, chemicals like bisphenol A (BPA) from plastic residue can mimic hormones, particularly estrogen.
 That’s problematic because hormones are primarily used as signaling tools that set in motion various processes in the body, Dr. Rawls explains.
 So if your body suddenly senses an influx of “fake” hormones, it throws everything out of whack.
-Other toxins like pesticides, meanwhile, target and interfere with hormonal communication.
+Other toxins like pesticides, meanwhile, target and interfere with hormonal communications.

+If you’re relatively healthy and looking to stay that way as long as possible, keeping your toxic load down is critical to longevity and optimal health.
 But if you’re already suffering from a chronic illness or recovering from one, toxins can be especially problematic, Dr. Rawls says.
 “If your body’s communication systems are already messed up, adding in any extra burden from accumulated toxins can tip the scales and mess things up badly.”